SpongeGuy/mp3_player/README.md

 1. Run it in the command line with `python main.py`.

 Or:
-1. Build it by launching the `makefile.bat`.
-This will build an exe file using pyinstaller for ease of use.
+1. Build it by launching the `makefile.sh`.
+This will build an executable file using pyinstaller for ease of use.
+This should work for your OS.
-2. Find the `.exe` file in the `dist` folder.
+2. Find the executable file in the `dist` folder.
 3. Drag the file out of the folder, into a directory with mp3 files (or folders as albums).
 4. Launch the file.
 5. Enjoy your music.